 Senior home care: What the client has to say

 Brigadier Reddy says it’s hard to believe that this is Banitha’s first job.
 He tells us that Banitha has learnt to manage challenging behaviours that comes with the disease, communicate effectively with the patient and keep her safe.
 He truly values her contribution and mentions that he’s able to leave home for a few hours to run errands or visit friends and family leaving his wife in the trusted care of Banitha.
 Very soon, he intends to resume playing golf which he was unable to do for a long time.

 Banitha takes great pride in running through her day’s schedule with us.
 She assists Neema Reddy with personal chores, grooming, eating, exercising and walking, engaging her in the day, accompanying her on doctor and family visits.
 Brig.
 Reddy says that having a caregiver who is able to read medicine names gives the family a great deal of confidence.
 Banitha has completed class 12 and is very keen on studying further.
 She spends time reading the newspaper and endeavours to improve her English.

-When she went home for a short break to her village near Bhubaneshwar, Banitha’s guardian brother asked her to stay back.
-Her parents are no more and her siblings are busy in their own lives.
+When she went home for a short break to her village near Bhubaneshwar, Banitha’s guardian asked her to stay back.
+Her parents are no more and her siblings are busy with their own lives.
 Her career as a caregiver brings her great joy.
 That clearly reflects in her relationship with her client.
 They both have mutual respect and have developed a strong bond.